 BSNL official also said that the Indian government would spend Rs 19.14 crore (approx. 3 million US dollars) to create the infrastructure, including laying of OFC to avail the 10G bandwidth from BSCCL.
 India had to give around Rs 8 crore (1.25 million US dollars) per year to Bangladesh to avail the telecommunication linkages.

 The deal was signed between BSCCL and BSNL after more than four years of diplomatic and political parleys.
-We have earlier reported about the approval of Bangladesh Government of the proposed fiber optic link connecting India’s north eastern states.
+We have earlier reported about the approval of the Bangladesh Government of the proposed fiber optic link connecting India’s northeastern states.